CBA Student Organizations

 President: Jose Garcia

 Mission: The Finance Society aims to provide students with the tools to gain employment in the field of finance through career development exercises and interactions with working financial professionals.
-There is no cost to attend the meetings of the Finance Society and all majors are welcome.
+Weekly meetings give members access to finance professionals from different sectors of the industry to learn about the many paths one can take post-graduation.
+Previous guest speakers include wealth managers, bankers, lawyers, investment professionals and entertainment professionals.
+There is no cost to attend the meetings and all majors are welcome.

 Mission: The purpose of the LMU HR Society is to provide professional development and guidance in the field of human resources.
 It seeks to build partnerships with students, HR professionals and faculty to explore HR issues and practices that influence the effectiveness and sustainability of organizations and communities.
 The organization offers professional networking opportunities, exciting events, career entry preparation and work experience through the LMU Business Exchange and the HR Professionals Mixer.
 It also seeks to promote service as a method of training and work experience.

 President: Mebra Kisaka